bkranendonk/OpenStack-Docs/_posts/loadbalancers/2025-01-30-create-certbot-ssl-loadbalancer.md

 done this yet please read the following article:
 [Create a DNS Zone]({{ '/articles/create-a-dns-zone' | relative_url }})

-We will be storing the letsencrypt SSL certificates in OpenStack.
+We will be storing the Let's Encrypt SSL certificates in OpenStack.
 We are using Keymanager to do so.
 To read more about Keymanaer, refer to the article [Introduction to Keymanager]({{ '/articles/introduction-to-keymanager' | relative_url }}).